Patti LuPone: Solo concerts and tours

 Nowadays Ms. LuPone generates more raw excitement than any other performer on the Broadway and cabaret axis, with the possible exception of Liza Minnelli....
 And her brilliant show, conceived and directed by her long-time collaborator, Scott Wittman, deserves many lives, perhaps even a Broadway run in an expanded edition.
 It certifies Ms. LuPone's place in the lineage of quirky international chanteuses like Lotte Lenya, Marlene Dietrich and Edith Piaf, who, like Ms. LuPone, conquered show business with forceful, outsize personalities while playing by their own musical rules.

 She also appeared as the inaugural act at the Sharon L. Morse Entertainment Center in The Villages, Florida, on April 30, 2015, to a sold-out audience of residents mainly 55 years-of-age and older.

+In 2016, LuPone debuted the solo concert Don't Monkey with Broadway, which she continued to perform through 2023.

+In 2023, she premiered Songs from a Hat, an audience-driven concert featuring songs and stories from throughout her career.Following performances across the United States, she took the production on its first international tour with engagements across Spain in 2026.

+In 2024, LuPone premiered the autobiographical concert A Life in Notes, which traces her life and career through music and personal anecdotes.
+The production was subsequently presented across the United States, in London in 2025, and made its Asian debut at the WestK Cabaret Festival in Hong Kong in 2026.
+Earlier that year, she had revived her solo concert Matters of the Heart to commemorate the 25th anniversary of its original presentation.